 The much larger modern space - a buzzy ground floor restaurant and a bar on the first floor - brought a change of tone, of course, but aboriginal artwork and carvings still feature.

-Uluru lays claim to being Northern Ireland’s only Australian restaurant and Dean – who is originally from Queensland - has created an adventurous menu which, with the exception of exotics, is based mainly on local produce although there is less detail on suppliers than formerly.
+Uluru lays claim to being Northern Ireland’s only Australian restaurant and was certainly the first but, with the exception of exotics, menus are based mainly on local produce although there is less detail on suppliers than formerly.

-Uluru which, incidentally, takes its name from the aboriginal name for the world-famous Ayer’s Rock (which, like the restaurant, changes through the day), has a well earned reputation for good food using locally sourced seasonal produce served in an informal environment at reasonable prices.
+Uluru which, incidentally, takes its name from the aboriginal name for the world-famous Ayer’s Rock (which, like the restaurant, changes through the day), has a well earned reputation for good food, customer focused service and a relaxed ambience.

-Service is casual and very friendly, as befits an Australian restaurant, and ably supervised by the restaurant manager, Donna Lloyd.
+The service style is casual and very friendly, as befits an Australian restaurant, and ably supervised by the restaurant manager, Donna Lloyd.
 Well trained staff have good knowledge of the menu as well as a comprehensive drinks list.
 This a popular and busy spot and reservations are recommended, especially in the evenings.